achen930/Notion-User-Documentation/docs/createADatabase.md

 This section will focus on helping you set up a database inside of a Notion page.
 Databases are helpful for organization, flexibility, as well as filterting and sorting.

+## Pre-requisites:
+- **Notion account:** sign up for a Notion account [here](https://www.notion.so/signup) .

 ## Creating a New Page

-Once logged in, click on "+ New Page" in the top-left corner to create a new page.
+1. Once logged in, click on "+ New Page" in the top-left corner to create a new page.

 ![Local Image](images/create_new_page.jpg)

-## Choosing a Database Template

-Click on the bottom half of the new page window that comes up.
+2. Click on the bottom half of the new page window that comes up.
 Enter the command "/database" to bring up a list of possible database templates that Notion has and choose the one best suited for your needs.

 ![Local Image](images/database_template.jpg)

-## Naming the Database
+## Creating the Database

 Give your database a name by clicking on "Untitled" at the top of the page and typing in the desired name.